alexisquanti/documentation/content/en/docs/prologue/affilae.md

 3. Enter your advertiser IDs you found in Step 2.
 You can add all of your ids seperated by commas.
 4. Click Save & Test.
 Quanti: will take it from here and sync your Awin data.

+### N.B

+Publishers generate performance through advertising media broadcasting but not only.
+They also have the possibility of creating their own affiliate links which are not referenced in the creatives on the Awin platform.
+The awin_table_by_creative_import table gives visibility only to “official” creatives.
+To have a more global visibility on the performance of an account (advertising media + affiliate links), it is essential to use the awin_stats_by_publisher_import table.

 ### [Tables](https://dbdiagram.io/d/[Awin-Connector]-Data-Model-6511611dffbf5169f06f6e48)